Cricket Scoreboard Guide

 Innings and the chase

-When the first innings ends — all out, overs up, or you tap End innings — the board sets the target automatically (first-innings runs, plus one) and shows an innings break.
-Tap Start innings 2 and the batting team switches to the chase.
+When an innings ends — all out, overs up, or you tap End innings — the board shows an innings break.
+At the break before the last innings of the match it sets the target automatically (the runs needed to win, plus one).
+Tap Start next innings and the batting team switches over to the chase.

 From then on the board does the chase maths for you and shows it live: